The Definitive Guide To Selling Your House Yourself

 - Do your part.
 Are there other things you agreed to do in the contract?
 Be sure to get them done as soon as possible.
 Make any repairs you agreed to make.
 Assist with any other access the buyer may need to complete their duties before the closing.

 - Prepare to move out.
 According to the terms of your agreement, you’ll need to be out of the house by a certain date.
 Begin now to get moved out by that time.
 Usually, the seller is out of the house by the closing date, if not sooner, so the clock is ticking.

 iBuyers will probably not be interested in properties that are severely damaged or in need of major renovations or major repairs.
 They buy properties and quickly sell them to hungry buyers who are looking for move-in ready homes.
 They aren’t in the business to do major work on a house.

 A professional homebuyer is another viable alternative for selling your house.
 This type of buyer is often a local real estate investor.
 They have their own funds and can buy quickly, sometimes in as little as 7 days.
 They also will buy houses that need major repairs and that have been heavily damaged.
 Resideum is a professional homebuyer and we would love to make you an offer on your house.
-Complete the form below and we will provide a free offer.
+Complete this form and we will provide a free offer.

 Consider Listing With an Agent

 Here’s a quick summary of the steps to take:

 - Decide if the pros and cons of selling a house yourself tilt to the “sell it yourself” side.
 Most people choose to sell their house by hiring an agent because of the many advantages and in spite of the commission they will pay.
 If you like doing things yourself and want to save the real estate agent commission, then give it your best shot.